esacup2016/esacup2016.github.io/pages/costs.md

 The price is expected to be between about **2600 Euro/boat**, if we have 15 boats/75 participants, and about **2900 Euro/boat**, if we have 10 boats/50
 participants.
-Included in this price are the boat with a crew of up to five persons, participation in the races, on-board packet lunches, photos, welcome party, prizegiving ceremony and gala dinner.
+Included in this price are the boat for a crew of up to five persons, participation in the races, on-board packet lunches, photos, welcome party, prizegiving ceremony and gala dinner.